 Greensboro Boys & Girls Club image by Timothy Hursley 20K Ree’s Home image by Timothy Hursley Lions Park Concession Stand image by Timothy Hursley Morrisette House Kitchen

 The team is currently exploring high albedo, ventilated cladding systems.
 Albedo refers to the amount of energy that is reflected by a surface.
 A high albedo means the surface reflects most of the solar radiation that hits it and absorbs the rest.
 A shading or reflective cladding system, when coupled with the use of SIPs, will allow for the interior system to work unaffected by exterior solar heat gain.
 Metal cladding is an easy way to reflect radiation.
 A light-colored timber rainscreen can also reflect heat and shade the structure behind it.
 The team is exploring both options.

 The Thermal Mass and Buoyancy Ventilation Research Project Team is also getting into the structure needed to support the pods, 8′ above ground.
 To start the team looked at a local precedent: silos.
 In Hale county, silos for holding catfish and cattle feed are aplenty.
 They can support up to 30 tons with a light-weight steel structure.
 Steel manual in hand, the team has been investigating how they could apply a similar structure to lift the pods.
-This allows for an open space beneath for the cooling patio.
+This allows for an open space beneath for the cooling porch.
 Next, the team will investigate the possible benefits of using a wood structure.

 The team will keep pushing their citing, siting, and siding ventures forward while living it up in Hale County.
 They’ve been utilizing the great outdoors for grilling and being grilled in reviews.
 Livia sometimes misses out on the fun as she is dedicated to the landscaping at Morrisette.
 For more research graduate student shenanigans make sure you stay tuned!